 Most of the finance for new public infrastructure will be provided by local authorities from their own resources (see below), developer contributions (e.g. via the community infrastructure levy), tax increment financing and government incentives.

 The Cities Act will free local authorities to use capital reserves and raise loans to develop ConnectedCities, and will ease restrictions on council tax increases.
 It may also repatriate the business rates collected by authorities adopting the Act and/or create a higher council tax band for the most expensive residential properties.

 ConnectedCities depend on timely and radical upgrades of the inter-town routes.
-Most of the finance for electrification and other improvements to the rail network is currently provided by Network Rail under its agreed programme, but if it is unwilling to fund a scheme despite the increase in usage, the Act will give local authorities the power to take over the route.
+Most of the finance for electrification and other improvements to the rail network is currently provided by Network Rail under its agreed programme, but if it is unwilling to fund a scheme despite the increase in usage, the Act will give local authorities the power to intervene.

 Development corporations for new green towns and new green quarters are public bodies and their early land acquisitions will be funded by long term commercial loans underwritten by Government.

 Apart from the infrastructure, most of the finance for building the ConnectedCities will come from private sources, using the normal market methods.